 Policy on Use of Financial Derivatives: The Localism Act 2011 includes a general power competence that removes the uncertain legal position over English local authorities' use of standalone financial derivatives (i.e. those that are not embedded into a loan or investment).
 These instruments are used by organisations to manage exposure to interest rate or exchange rate fluctuations.
 Although this change does not apply to Wales, the latest CIPFA Code requires authorities to clearly state their policy on the use of derivatives in the annual strategy.
-In the absence of any legislative power, the Council's policy is not to enter into standalone financial derivatives within loans and investments including pooled funds may be used and the risks they present will be managed in line with the overall treasury risk management strategy.
+In the absence of any legislative power, the Council's policy is not to enter into standalone financial derivatives transactions such as swaps, forwards, futures and options.
+Embedded derivatives within loans and investments including pooled funds may be used and the risks they present will be managed in line with the overall treasury risk management strategy.